 It helps to know what people think of your business and how they perceive it.
 You might have problems that you don’t even realize, or you might be doing certain things great but not putting enough emphasis on them, and the best way to find out?
 It’s simply by asking people.

-Mary Ann Keeling is an enthusiastic business consultant with a huge knowledge of online marketing and presentations.
+This guest post is by Mary Ann Keeling is an enthusiastic business consultant with a huge knowledge of online marketing and presentations.
 She knows how to make her clients happy and how to make their brand stronger; sometimes just by simply exploiting their potential in the right way.